gitpod-io/retired-gatsby-website/src/docs/html-in-gitpod.md

  Gitpod has great HTML and CSS support.
 In fact, Gitpod was made with web development in mind.
 And, depending on your needs, you may want to customize this experience further!

-## Examples
+## Example Repositories

-Here are a few great HTML/CSS example projects that are automated with Gitpod:
+Here are a few HTML/CSS example projects that are already automated with Gitpod:

 Repository | Description | Try it
 ---|---|---